-DO-97-025

-MEMORANDUM

-TO:

-Designated Agency Ethics Officials

-FROM:

-Stephen D. Potts

-Director -

-SUBJECT:
+Office of Government Ethics

-Interim Policy on Acceptance of Travel Expenses in

-Connection with Certain Unofficial Teaching, Speaking,

-and Writing Activities
+Memorandum dated May 21, 1997, from Stephen D. Potts, Director, to Designated Agency Ethics Officials, Regarding Interim Policy on Acceptance of Travel Expenses in Connection with Certain Unofficial Teaching, Speaking, and Writing Activities

 In the wake of the court of appeals decision in Sanjour v.
 United States, 56 F.3d 85 (D.C.
 Cir.
-1995) (en banc), the Office of Government Ethics (OGE), in consultation with the Department of Justice, has decided to recommend an interim policy of partial nonenforcement as to an application of section 2635.807(a) of the Standards of Ethical Conduct for Employees of the Executive Branch (Standards), 5 C.F.R. part 2635.
-Specifically, this policy addresses the prohibition on acceptance of travel expenses for unofficial teaching, speaking and writing (speech) that is considered under "related duties" to 2635.807(a)(2)(i)(E)(2) because it "deals in significant part with . . . [a]ny ongoing or announced policy, program or operation of the agency."
+1995) (en banc), the Office of Government Ethics (OGE), in consultation with the Department of Justice, has decided to recommend an interim policy of partial nonenforcement as to an application of section 2635.807(a) of the Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct), 5 C.F.R. part 2635.
+Specifically, this policy addresses the prohibition on acceptance of travel expenses for unofficial teaching, speaking and writing (speech) that is considered "related to duties" under section 2635.807(a)(2)(i)(E)(2) because it "deals in significant part with ... [a]ny ongoing or announced policy, program or operation of the agency."
 Pending the district court's issuance of a final order on remand in Sanjour and until further notice, we ask you to advise employees that this prohibition will not be enforced against executive branch employees other than "covered noncareer employees," as defined in 5 C.F.R. § 2636.303(a).